bespoken/bespoken-docs/end-to-end/ivr.md

 When this is set, the `recognitionHints` values will be the **only** values sent to Google's speech to text.
 The more detailed they are, the better the results will be.

 ## Project Sample
-You can find the test we used in this page here: https://github.com/bespoken-samples/ivr-test-samples.
+You can find the American Airlines tests we used in this page [here](https://github.com/bespoken-samples/ivr-test-samples).